Have you ever considered getting a tattoo? Maybe you like the look or you like the idea of having something meaningful on you at all times.

 White blood cells engulf foreign bacteria, viruses, or other harmful particles through a process of phagocytosis.
 The particles of tattoo pigment are too large to be engulfed, so they just remain where they are.
 This is the reason tattoos are able to be permanent.

 Well, mostly permanent.
 Overtime, tattoos can start to appear “saggy” as one’s skin changes with age.
 Or they can start to fade if the ink was injected too deep into the skin.
-Fading can also appear to happen as you get more exposure to the sun.
+Fading can also appear to happen as one gets more exposure to the sun.
 Hence, most tattoo artists will recommend that you apply sunscreen.

 Diffusion of pigment particles can also cause a “smoky” lining look of tattoos as well.
 Over the years, pigment particles may spread in your dermis.
 Diffusion is the tendency of molecules to spread out evenly throughout a membrane or surface.